-Nearly 20 states-including Florida, Oklahoma, Kansas, Nebraska, and Texas-already recognize the financial barrier that out-of-state tuition imposes on undocumented students and have made tuition equity state law.
-These policies are a logical step for many states, given that their taxpayers have already invested in the education of undocumented students in public schools at the elementary and high school level.
+By passing House Bill 1547 and Senate Bill 935, Virginia would join nearly 20 states-including Florida, Oklahoma, Kansas, Nebraska, and Texas-that recognize the financial barrier that out-of-state tuition imposes on undocumented students and have made tuition equity state law.

-In these states, there is clear evidence that in-state tuition policies are already achieving their goal of increasing college enrollment for disadvantaged students and bolstering the state's workforce.
+In these states, there is clear evidence that tuition equity policies are already achieving their goal of increasing college enrollment for disadvantaged students and bolstering the state's workforce.
 Previous studies have found that Latino non-citizens living in states with in-state tuition policies are anywhere from 311 to 54 percent2 more likely to be enrolled in higher education than their peers in other states.
-Research also shows that these policies impact high school completion as well, reducing dropout rates among certain immigrant students by as much as 14 percent.3 The additional students who could potentially enroll in and complete college if MIssouri expanded in-state tuition access instead would earn millions of dollars in additional income-translating into meaningful financial benefits for all residents.
+Research also shows that these policies impact high school completion as well, reducing dropout rates among certain immigrant students by as much as 14 percent.3 The additional students who could potentially enroll in and complete college as a result of expanded in-state tuition access would earn millions of dollars in additional income-translating into meaningful financial benefits for all Virginia residents.